 Scenario 2) You log onto a page/app, buy a product and close the window.

 For either scenario, an exciting unboxing once the customer gets home, or that moment the package arrives can be the cherry on top of their experience.
-But it’s not only just a little extra surprise and delight, it is also an opportunity to reinforce branding and create a talk trigger.
+But it’s not only just a little extra surprise and delight.
+It is also an opportunity to reinforce branding and create a talk trigger.
 (Jay Baer is an expert on this, listen to our podcast for more info).

 By adding on-brand colors, or elements of your visual design to your packaging, you consolidate your presence even after the touchpoint with your company.
 A great example of this is FabFitFun and their season themed surprise boxes that you can see a mile away.

-Another way to reach your customers post-purchase is through hand-written notes or cards inside the box, like the ones Chewy famously sends customers out of the blue.
+Another way to reach your customers post-purchase is through hand-written notes or cards inside the box.
+Chewy knows this better than anyone.
+They famously send customers these out of the blue.
 Very on-brand for them.

 In the age of online shopping, unboxing videos are a great way for potential customers to have a “direct” experience with the product they’re considering buying.
 The whole experience is a big factor in the way customers will perceive the product, and thus becomes a major influence on whether or not they decide to purchase the item or not.

-Also, with many customers increasingly becoming skeptical of “influencer” type advertising and marketing, unboxing carries a more genuine feel.
-The reviewer has more leeway to explain different things about the product, establishing themselves to be more knowledgeable about what they’re talking about.
+Now, many customers are increasingly skeptical of “influencer” type advertising and marketing.
+But unboxing carries a more genuine feel.
+The reviewer has more leeway to explain different things about the product.
+They establish themselves to be more knowledgeable on what they’re talking about.

-The beauty of unboxing is that reviewers can go through each aspect of the product and give out detailed information — information customers are interested, such as how a product feels in the hand, or first impressions and thoughts, which in turn keep audiences engaged.
+The beauty of unboxing is that reviewers can go through each aspect of the product and give out detailed information.
+This is information customers are interested in, such as how a product feels in the hand, or first impressions and thoughts, which in turn keep audiences engaged.
 This is why YouTubers like iJustine blew up.

 While unboxing videos won’t fit every marketing strategy, such as those for companies that sell products and services that don’t have much physical packaging, we can all take a page out of the unboxing book and find ways to deliver a more genuine experience of using a product akin to unboxing, such as using live testimonials.

 Unboxing experiences are a modern-day solution to decreasing the distance between brand and customer.
-It adds an extra touchpoint to your customers’ journeys even when you’re not physically present -- and brings the added benefit of creating talk triggers that generate spontaneous (and free!) word-of-mouth advertising for you product.
+It adds an extra touchpoint to your customers’ journeys even when you’re not physically present.
+Not to mention the added benefit of creating talk triggers that generate spontaneous (and free!) word-of-mouth advertising for your product.